 In order to qualify for a reasonable accommodation/modification, the applicant/tenant must be disabled and there must be disability-related need for the assistance animal.
 (Example: A blind applicant/resident may request that the owner/agent waive animal size restrictions to allow a German Shepherd to live in a unit as a guide dog.
 A guide dog is a mobility aid that can enable people who are blind or have low vision to travel safely.
 There is a relationship between the blind applicant’s/resident’s disability and the requested accommodation)

-has a one (1) pet policy of a cat or dog 25 lbs. or under, six months W older, that is spayed or neutered.
+______________________(company name) (has a one (1) pet policy of a cat or dog 25 lbs. or under, six months W older, that is spayed or neutered).
 However, the applicant/resident has requested that we waive the pet restrictions and that we do not collect a pet deposit because this particular animal does work, performs tasks, provides assistance, and/or provides therapeutic emotional support with respect to the applicant/resident’s disability This animal would not be considered a pet.

 The applicant/resident does not have an observable disability and owner/agent does not have information in owner/agent’s possession to believe that the applicant/resident has a disability.
 Therefore, owner/agent in compliance with Federal and New York State regulations, is permitted to request information regarding both the existence of a disability and the disability-related need for the assistance animal..
 In order to confirm a disability-related need for an assistance animal we require documentation from a licensed healthcare professional, such as a physician, optometrist, psychiatrist, psychologist, physician’s assistant, nurse practitioner or nurse that confirms the applicant/resident has a disability; states the assistance or therapeutic emotional support provided by the animal and shows a relationship or connection between the disability and the need for the assistance animal.